YogaHome Teachers ~ Sharing the Divine Light

 Jeff has been doing yoga off and on since 1973 starting with Lilias on channel 48.

 He became a certified teacher six years ago.
 Jeff has taught meditation through the years in such places as Lebanon prison, the Drop in Center, juvenile detention center, and half way houses.
 Jeff has been a reiki practitioner and teacher of reiki for 10 years.
-Jeff has recently completed a 300 hour course in elemental yoga therapy and written a book on how to use the chakra system to get a better understanding of ourselves and our life’s journey.
-Jeff is also certified in Thai yoga bodywork.
+Jeff completed a 300 hour course in elemental yoga therapy and wrote a book on how to use the chakra system to get a better understanding of ourselves and our life’s journey.
+He is a certified Thai yoga bodyworker, and recently completed the 500 hour teacher training at Yogahome with Ashley Hunt.

 Dr. Mehran Attari